 Visitor Experience Volunteers

-Admission to the Museum Volunteer Program is open to all those who possess the qualities necessary to become an effective volunteer.
+Admission to the Museum Volunteer Program is open to all those over 18 years of age who possess the qualities necessary to become an effective volunteer.
 All candidates must submit a Volunteer Application Form, agree to a background check, and complete their training before their first volunteer assignment.

 We are not currently accepting applications for our docent training program.
 Please contact us if interested in joining our docent team, and we will send details and application instructions once the next training is confirmed.